-Lover of plants
+lover of plants

-The story: It is the year 1867, and the American Civil War has only been over for about two years, when young botanist JM decides to take a walk from his home in Indiana to Florida.
-He apparently wants to find out more about certain Southern species of plants.
+The story: it is the year 1867, and the American Civil War has only been over for about two years, when young botanist John Muir decides to take a walk from his home in Indiana to Florida.
+He wants to find out more about certain Southern species of plants.

-John Muir’s short journal
+John Muir’s short, problematic journal

 love for nature

 Apart from these problems, though, I thought this book was a pretty great read.
 Muir is not only a keen observer, he also has the greatest appreciation for nature that you can possibly imagine.

 “Man and other civilized animals are the only creatures that ever become dirty.”

 He might have been just as racist as many of his white contemporaries, but when it comes to ecological consciousness, it feels like he was way ahead of his time.

 Muir isn’t just a scientist and an eco-warrior, though.
 He is also a young, restless wanderer who sometimes feels exposed to loneliness and despair.

 I feel right there with him.